cybercongress/go-cyber/docs/cyberd.md

 - Create genesis for cyber protocol
 ```

-Tolik's article goes here
+Translation todo: Tolik's article goes here: QmS4YuH377EyzAjH84AR4EZKrnT879pMz4VKXcDNuej9DZ.ipfs.

+Next testnet we will improve logic of the lottery based on received data and repeat this every testnet until Genesis.

+Soon you will be able verify either you was lucky enough to receive CYB or not just searching your ethereum address.
+If you was you will be able to claim CYB even without compromising your Ethereum keys.

 ## Possible applications

 A lot of cool applications can be build on top of proposed architecture:

 _Web3 browsers_.
 It easy to imagine the emergence of a full-blown blockchain browser.
 Currently, there are several efforts for developing browsers around blockchains and distributed tech.
-Among them are Beaker, Mist, Brave and Metamask ..
-All of them suffer from trying to embed web2 in we3.
+Among them are Beaker, Mist, Brave and Metamask.
+All of them suffer from trying to embed web2 in web3.
 Our approach is a bit different.
-We develop truly web3 experience first.
+We consider web2 as unsafe subset of web3.
+That is why we decide to develop a web3 browser that can showcase cyber approach to answer questions better.

 _Programmable semantic cores_.
 Currently the most popular keywords in gigantic semantic core of Google are keywords of apps such as youtube, facebook, github etc. But developers has very limited possibility to explain Google how to better structure results.
 Cyber approach bring this power back to developers.
 On any given user input string in any application relevant answer can be computed either globally, in the context of an app, a user, a geo or in all of them combined.